 The suggested way to display a combined cost is as a decimal number with the hard cost before the decimal point and the soft cost after.
 Five decimal places are displayed, allowing for soft costs up to 99999.
 Larger soft costs are displayed as 99999.
-To assist with this, function returns a value which, when printed with printf format "%.5f", prints the cost in this format.
+To assist with this, function double KheCostShow(KHE_COST combined_cost);

+returns a value which, when printed with printf format "%.5f", prints the cost in this format.